Updated: December 8, 2020

 However, I’d like to challenge you to reflect upon not just this year, but to see how your life has changed in the past five years.

-Where were you in 2010?
+Where were you 5 years ago?
 What were you doing?
 What were your hopes and dreams back then?

 More importantly, how are you today?
 Are you now where you imagined you’d be five years ago?

 Were you able to make your hopes and dreams come true, or at least be much closer to attaining them now?

 Most of the people I’ve asked to do this exercise told me that their lives may have changed, but they’re not much closer to any of their goals in life.

 A friend who used to work as an engineer shared that five years ago, he planned to start his own construction firm and go into real estate investing.

 Today, that friend is a supervisor in a manufacturing company and owns a single real estate property, a house and lot where he and his wife now live.

 The things most people do